 Access the walking track to the Hill Inlet Lookout via Tongue Bay.
 To view exactly where the viewing platform is, see this map.

 Suitable for all ages, a moderate, 20-minute hike will take you to a recently extended viewing platform showcasing massive 180-degree views of Whitehaven, the Inlet and surrounding islands.
+The walking trail up to Hill Inlet is a part of the Ngaro Sea Trail; culturally significant sites are showcased with signs.

 The lookout platforms are a popular destination for day tours from Airlie Beach.
 Tours are staggered to avoid overcrowding, but in peak seasons you can expect lots of people taking a walk to see the famous view.